A Ginzburg-Landau type energy with weight and with convex potential near zero: Proof of Theorem

-An argument of del Pino and Felmer in \cite{PF} can now be used to show that \eqref{HS3.2} holds without the assumption on the starshapeness of $G$.
-It is enough to use \eqref{up11***} and \eqref{lb} and act as in \cite{HS1}.
-Thanks to estimate \eqref{HS3.2}, we can now follow the construction of bad discs as in \cite{BBH1} and complete the convergence assertion of Theorem \ref{teo1}.
+Thanks to estimate \eqref{HS3.2}, we can now follow the construction of bad discs as in \cite{BBH1} and prove convergence \eqref{conv1} of Theorem \ref{teo1}.
 Since the arguments are identical to those of \cite{BBH1} we omit the details.
-Now Theorem \ref{teo1} is completely proved.\\ Finally as a consequence of both the upper and the lower bound respectively written as in $(\ref{up10})$ and $(\ref{lbk})$, we get the following estimate of the distance between the centers of bad discs.
+Now Theorem \ref{teo1} is completely proved.\\ Finally as a consequence of $(\ref{up10})$ and $(\ref{lbk})$, we get the following estimate of the distance between the centers of bad discs.

 \begin{corollary} For every $i \neq j$ in $I_{k}$ $(1\leq k\leq N_{2})$ with $\left|I_{k}\right|=d_{k}>1$, we have

 where $C_8$ and $C_9$ are two constants independent of $\varepsilon$. \end{corollary} \textbf{Proof} By lower bound $(\ref{lbk})$ we have